CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Sysmon Deploy Audit Dashboard:
     * Fixed: shows no hosts with data present even though there is Sysmon data present.
   * Forensics Dashboard:
-    * Fixed the issue with missing fields in the “Notable Events” panel.
+    * Fixed the issue with missing fields in the "Notable Events" panel.
     * Also fixed the error shown at the top-right of the panel.